euclio/video-game-console-design/lab3/README.md

 codebase.
 We spent about 30 minutes performing the actual testing.

 Unfortunately there are few conclusions that we can draw from our data.
-Some of the factors that contribute to this is the fact that we were biased (Bryan and I spent a lot of time testing on our own controllers) and that we did not have a tremendous amount of data.
+Some of the factors that contributed to this is the fact that we were biased (Bryan and I spent a lot of time testing on our own controllers) and that we did not have a tremendous amount of data.
 There was also a skill gap between Bryan and I and our friend, as Jono had never played Lugaru before.
 If we were to perform this experiment again, we would definitely attempt to find more participants and